- The peregrine falcon is the most common and widely spread raptor in the world. It can dive as fast as a cheetah!

 4. Gyrfalcon: The World’s Largest Falcon

-Among the different types of falcon birds, the gyrfalcon has the notable reputation of being the largest.
+Among the different types of falcons, the gyrfalcon has the notable reputation of being the largest.
 The wingspan of the typical gyrfalcon is roughly two feet long, and this bird weighs in at approximately three pounds.
 That body mass and weight — combined with the high energy demands of persistent flight — creates a situation where gyrfalcons in the mating season have to eat approximately half their weight in food per day.
 A bulk of a gyrfalcon’s nutrition comes from the roughly one-pound rock ptarmigans who share the same habitat — and the populations of these two bird species are tightly in alignment.
 Gyrfalcons help manage ptarmigan populations, but its unlikely gyrfalcons would survive as they do now without them.
 They’ve also been known to eat gulls, ravens, songbirds, and owls.

 The preferred habit for the gyrfalcon is the High Arctic, and it’s an arrangement that leaves these birds mostly undisturbed by humans for now.
 Taiga and tundra offer an open and expansive perspective for spotting prey, while cliffs and deciduous trees offer perfect places to perch in preparation for an attack.
 These birds are rarely seen in habitable areas, but some migrate far enough south to be seen in the northern United States and Canada.